liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/07-asset-list-screenlet-for-ios.markdown

 ## Delegate [](id=delegate)

-The `AssetListScreenlet` delegates some events to an object that conforms to the `AssetListScreenletDelegate` protocol.
+The Asset List Screenlet delegates some events to an object that conforms to the `AssetListScreenletDelegate` protocol.
 This protocol lets you implement the following methods: